Seyud/AMMF2/docs/docs/en/directory.md

 ### customize.sh

-Installation custom script, executed during the Magisk module installation process.
-Responsible for initializing the module, checking version compatibility, replacing module ID, etc.
+Installation customization script, executed during the Magisk module installation process.
+Responsible for initializing the module, checking version compatibility, replacing module ID, and other operations.
-Not recommended to modify, please use `install_custom_script.sh` for custom scripts.
+Not recommended to modify; use `install_custom_script.sh` for custom scripts.

 ### service.sh

-Service script, executed by Magisk after system boot.
+Service script, executed by Magisk after system startup.
 Responsible for starting the module's background services and monitoring functions.
-Not recommended to modify, please use `service_script.sh` for custom scripts.
+Not recommended to modify; use `service_script.sh` for custom scripts.

 ## 🔄 Version Compatibility

 When upgrading the AMMF framework version, pay attention to changes in the following files:

+1. `files/languages.sh` - Multi-language support may be updated
-1. `files/scripts/default_scripts/main.sh` - Core functions may change
+2. `files/scripts/default_scripts/main.sh` - Core functions may change
+3. `module_settings/config.sh` - Configuration options may be added or removed
-2. `files/languages.sh` - Language strings may be updated
+4. `webroot/` directory - WebUI related files may be updated

-It's recommended to back up your custom scripts before upgrading and then carefully merge any changes.
+It is recommended to back up custom content before upgrading, then merge changes.